Pixel Code

 • 1–2 balls per team for practices (minimum)

-• Add extras if teams travel or if you run multiple divisions
+• Extras should be added if teams travel or if you have multiple divisions

 Merch / sponsor tier